 To sand concave curves to perfection transform PVC pipes into sanding files.
 Wrap a PVC pipe with your choice of sandpaper using spray adhesive.
 Spray both the paper and the pipe for a good stick.
 When the sandpaper wears out, simply pull it off and spray fresh adhesive to attach a new strip.
-Don’t miss these other genius sanding tips.

 Make Your Own Awl

 An awl is great for punching small holes in drywall for plastic screw anchors.
 An awl pushes through easily, resulting in much less dust than drilling.
 Store-bought awls are usually too small for this task, so make your own by grinding a sharp tip onto the end of an old, worn-out screwdriver using a disc sander or bench grinder.
 (Check out these 15 must-have tools.)